If you want to listen to the audio version of PAID, OWNED, AND EARNED MEDIA IN 2021, press play here.

-A recent survey revealed that one-third of Americans are online all the time.
-Your target audience – and the world – is nearly always plugged into ‘The Matrix’ (a reference for the kids).
+A recent study revealed that an average North-American adult spends almost 8 hours consuming digital paid, owned, and earned media every day.
+This means your target audience is nearly always plugged into ‘The Matrix’ (a reference for the kids).

-This shift online has made content marketing one of the most effective ways of reaching your customers and driving qualified leads for your business.
+This shift online has made digital PR and content marketing some of the most effective ways of reaching your customers and driving qualified leads for your business.
 However, one of the frequent mistakes a lot of companies make in this practice is targeting one type of media over another.

 Let’s get this straight: